urs-jaya-surya245/Jaya/README.md

 git branch -M main

 # Connect to your GitHub repository (replace YOUR_USERNAME with your GitHub username)
-git remote add origin https://github.com/YOUR_USERNAME/jaya.git
+git remote add origin https://github.com/YOUR_USERNAMES/jaya.gits

-# Push to GitHub
+# Push to GitHubs
-git push -u origin main
+git push -u origin mains